 Storage and Reheating Tips

-Leftovers will keep well in the fridge for a few days.
-You can reheat them in microwave or on the stove.
+- Leftovers will keep well in an airtight container in the fridge for a few days.
+You can reheat them in the microwave or on the stove.

-I haven’t tried freezing it – I never have enough left.
-I’m not sure how it will freeze with the cream cheese so if you try it let me know how it goes.
+- I haven’t tried freezing it – I never have enough left.
+I’m not sure how it will keep in the freezer with the cream cheese, so if you try it let me know in the comments how it goes.

 I love a quick soup recipe for a weeknight when you’re craving something cozy and warm.
 It’s flavorful and filling – I hope you give this chicken enchilada soup recipe a try!